enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/nested-tables.md

 Each of these tables represents a row of values in a matrix[1].
 To visualize nested tables that are not organized like the example above:
 -  Every element of the **outer table represents a row** in the matrix.
--  Every element of the **inner tables represent a collumn** in the matrix.
+-  Every element of the **inner tables represent a column** in the matrix.

 ---
 ## Footnotes